|

 Key Changes to the Subclass 485 Visa in 2026

-Fee increase from 1 March 2026: The visa application charge for the subclass 485 increased substantially from 1 March 2026.
+Fee increase from 1 March 2026.
+The visa application charge for the subclass 485 increased substantially from 1 March 2026.
 The new fee for the primary applicant is $4,600 AUD — up from the previous $1,895.
 Secondary applicants over 18 pay $2,300 and those under 18 pay $1,160.
 This is one of the most significant fee increases in the recent history of Australia’s student migration pathway.
+A refused application does not attract a refund — getting the application right the first time now matters more than ever.

 The Three Streams of the Subclass 485 Visa